The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Structural Decomposition of the FHT Density under Time-Varying Drift

 \subsection{Extraction of the Macroscopic Exponential Core}

 To obtain the FHT density under time-varying drift, we evaluate the conditional expectation of the Radon--Nikodym derivative given $T = t$.
-The principal analytical difficulty arises from the \textit{stochastic coupling} term (see Eq.~\eqref{eq:girsanov_decomp}), which involves an infinite-dimensional path integral.
+The principal analytical difficulty arises from the \textit{stochastic coupling} term in \eqref{eq:girsanov_decomp}, which involves an infinite-dimensional path integral.
+(Note that for piecewise-smooth drift profiles, the derivation applies on each smooth segment, with discontinuities treated in a distributional sense.)

-To overcome this, we employ a \textit{most-probable-path} approximation \cite{durr1978onsager}.
-This corresponds to a saddle-point evaluation of the path integral in the small-diffusion regime.
-Conditioned on $T = t$, the dominant trajectory is approximated by the linear interpolation